copdips/copdips.github.io/docs/posts/2021/2021-01-04-python-lint-and-format.md

 !!! warning

-    When using mypy, it would be better to use mypy against to [all files in the project](https://github.com/python/mypy/issues/13916), but ont some of them,
+    When using mypy, it would be better to use mypy against to [all files in the project](https://github.com/python/mypy/issues/13916), but not some of them.

 ### ignore lint error in one line